Peter-Hennessy/HACCP-FLOW/TESTING.md

    - This was down to inadequate file paths, but again through watching the tutorial I corrected the error

-#### Creating the README.md file
+#### Creating the Readme file
    - The major bug was **Merge Conflict** again down to be a novice, reached out to the Slack Community who offered advice to rectify this problem